The objective of the Alberta Community Partnership (ACP) is to improve the viability and long-term sustainability of municipalities.

 Funding decisions will be made by March 31 of the program year.
 Applicants will be advised in writing of the status of their submission and a list of successful projects will be posted annually.

 An amendment is required if the project scope or time period to use grant funds changes after project approval.
+However, municipalities are strongly encouraged to complete projects by the completion date identified in their conditional grant agreement.

 Applicants are required to fill out and submit their amendment requirements through ACPO, accessed through MAConnect.

-All applicants and grant recipients are required to submit their Statements of Funding and Expenditures through ACPO, which is accessed through MAConnect.
+All applicants and grant recipients are required to submit their Statements of Funding and Expenditures (SFE) through ACPO, which is accessed through MAConnect.
 Additional reporting may be required under some components.

 Connect with the ACP program: